Definition of Cost of Capital

 The cost of capital is expressed as a percentage and it is often used to compute the net present value of the cash flows in a proposed investment.
 It is also considered to be the minimum after-tax internal rate of return to be earned on new investments.

-For a profitable corporation, the costs of bonds and other long-term loans are usually the least expensive components of the cost of capital.
-One reason is that the interest will be deductible for U.S. income taxes.
+For a profitable U.S. corporation, the costs of bonds and other long-term loans are usually the least expensive components of the cost of capital.
+One reason is that the interest is deductible for income taxes.
 For example, a corporation paying 6% on its loans may have an after-tax cost of 4% when its combined federal and state income tax rate is 33%.
 On the other hand, the dividends paid on the corporation's preferred and common stock are not tax deductible.

 The cost of common stock (paid-in capital and retained earnings) is considered to be the most expensive component of the cost of capital because of the risks involved.

 - $40 million of long-term debt with an after-tax cost of 4%

 - $50 million of common stock and retained earnings with an estimated cost of 15%

 The corporation's weighted-average, after-tax cost of capital is:

 - Long-term debt cost of $1.6 million ($40 million X 4%)